-Included in this time is the opportunity for us to provide clients a proof of the animation in case there are any changes or modifications necessary before we complete the final product.
+Included in this timeframe is the opportunity for us to provide clients a proof of the animation.
+This is in case there are any changes or modifications necessary before we complete the final product.

 Here’s a short breakdown of what it takes to create a 3D animation:

 - During the initial stage of animation, we take time to gather information, get up to speed on the details of the case and prepare our materials.
 At this point we are heavily involved with our client so we can understand the trial strategy, the objective of the animation and go over photos, videos, drawings and any witness and police reports that are available.
 We also take the time to travel to the site of an accident or crime to get a firsthand understanding of the scene.

 - Next, we recreate the scene with 3D models, which is a time intensive task.
 Sometimes modeling can be in the form of CAD files, 3D scanning or photogrammetry.

 - As part of the modeling process we also prepare and adjust the images, which involves the use of photo imaging software.
 Since photos are often taken at different angles the images need to be edited so that they become flat and can be pasted onto the model like a sticker.

 - Once all the scene objects have been created, they need to be accurately assembled.
 The amount of time spent on this task varies based on how many objects need to be placed and positioned.